wp-plugins/quick-paypal-payments/readme.txt

 == Changelog ==

+= 3.10 =
+*	Umpteen bug fixes in the payment report/CSV download
+*   Added option to send payment lists as an email

 = 3.9 =
 *	Bug fix for recurring payments
 *   New field to add extra information to the form